grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (### Uneventful run through the day and the night)

 The rest of the day went as planned.
 The _Prospect_ moved slowly and silently through the deep, while the _Gnat_ ran just at the surface with its diesel emitting a long brown shit-string of exhaust into the clear ocean air.
 Shakes had to keep the throttle back on the _Gnat_ to keep pace with the much slower _Prospect_.
 At that slower speed, the _Gnat_ was not obtrusively loud, about the same as an average surface cargo ship.
-That was to their benefit because Authority enforcement craft were less likely to purse a target that sounded like a surface cargo ship -- at least during the day -- since anything on the surface was likely to be moving with the full blessing of the Authority.
+That was to their benefit because Authority enforcement craft were less likely to purse a target that sounded like a cargo ship -- at least during the day -- since anything on the surface was likely to be moving with the full blessing of the Authority.

 Shakes shut down the _Gnat's_ diesel once every hour or so, and checked in over the ship-to-ship.
 He had nothing to report but clear weather, modest swells, and open ocean.
-A white ball of sun pushed its way slowly across a flat white sky.
-The two boats droned their way across the curve of the globe.
+A white ball of sun pushed its way slowly across a flat white sky, and the two boats droned their way across the curve of the globe.
 The only thing that changed with the passing time was the sun's slow fall to the horizon.
 Shakes had the hatch of the _Gnat_ open and he watched the sun swell up all orange and bloated as it bounced on the perfectly flat table-top off in the west, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.

 [//]: # (night 2, run to Stilt City)